pixelastic/aberlaas/README.md

 Run `aberlaas release` to build the package and release it to npm.
 It will ask your for the new version and will create the needed git tag.

+## File structure

+`./lib/configs` contain the default configuration for all the tools.
+They are exported by the package and thus can be `import`ed in userland.

+`./templates` contains default configurations files copied to userland.
+Each extends the configuration exported in the previous files.
+Copying files to userland allows user to modify the files if they want to change the behavior.

+`.babelrc.js`, `.eslintrc.js`, `jest.config.js` and `.huskyrc.js` are local
+configuration files for `aberlaas` itself.
+They eat their own dog food by referencing the same configs as above.

 ## Name

 Aberlaas is the base camp from which all great expedition start in the _La Horde